 With these challenges in mind, Ethiopia has made significant strides to address them accordingly.
 By addressing the causes of parentless children, the Ethiopian Government works to prevent institutionalization through family preservation programs that target “parent education and family income strengthening.”
 Moreover, foster care has proven to be a culturally acceptable form of alternative care.
 Additionally, the Ministry of Women’s Affairs is emphasizing the need for family based care and working to promote an understanding for domestic adoptions.
 By promoting awareness, the government hopes to develop a more robust system for family permanency by developing a stronger prevalence of domestic adoptions.

 A positive aspect in the plight of parentless children in Ethiopia is that this country is open to intercountry adoption.
 Despite the recent declines in intercountry adoption globally, the number of placements from Ethiopia to the United States has increased over the last five years.
-In 2005, there were 442 placements in US homes, but by 2009 there were over two thousand children placed in the United States.
+In 2005, there were 442 placements in US homes, but by 2009 there were over 2,000 children placed in the United States.
 While this number only puts a small dent in the parentless population of Ethiopia, it makes an impact in the lives of those children that were placed.
 Intercountry adoption is one valuable avenue that ensures children in need live in permanent, safe, and loving families.
 While there is still much work to be done to provide children in Ethiopia with care, the government has demonstrated an effective commitment to mitigating the problem.